Mercedes EQS Review & Prices

 That’s not all, as you also get rear wheel steering, and a suspension system that not only watches the road ahead for bumps, but actually remembers where they are for later.

-What the EQS is not, at least in EQS 450+ form, is especially sporty.
+What the EQS is not, at least in the entry (though still rather pricey) EQS 450+ form, is especially sporty.
 It’s certainly not slow, but it’s not as quick as a Tesla Model S in a straight line.
 It’s definitely been set up more for comfort and quietness than it has for handling.
 The fact that it’s really heavy — 2,400kg — doesn’t help with that either.

 It is quick at charging though and that’s arguably more important than how quick it goes in a straight line.
 In fact, if you can find a charging point that’s powerful enough, the EQS can inhale enough battery power for an extra 186 miles of driving in just 15 minutes at its maximum 200kW charging speed.

-There’s also an optional 22kW on-board charging system which speeds things up when you’re charging at home, although it’ll still take a staggering 17 hours to top the 108kW battery up when plugged into a 7kW home wallbox.
+There’s also an optional 22kW on-board charging system which speeds things up when you’re charging at home, although it’ll still take a staggering 17 hours to refill the 108kW battery from completely empty when plugged into a 7kW home wallbox.

 The downside to all this tech?
 It’s not cheap.
 Like, letting Kim Kardashian run riot with your credit card in Selfridges not cheap.
-Prices start from £99,995 for the entry-spec AMG-Line version, and run on to £113,995 for the top AMG-Line Premium Plus model, or the alternative EQS Exclusive Luxury version.
+Prices start from over £100,000 mark for the entry-spec AMG-Line version, and run on towards £120,000 for the top AMG-Line Premium Plus model, or the alternative EQS Exclusive Luxury version, at time of writing.